maxbiostat/sprspace/README.txt

 For more information see:
 C. Whidden and F. A. Matsen IV.
 Quantifying MCMC Exploration of Phylogenetic Tree Space.
 Submitted.
-Preprint available at: TODO: arXiv link
+Preprint available at: http://arxiv.org/abs/1405.2120

 Copyright 2014 Chris Whidden
 cwhidden@fhcrc.org